Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrNetworkMapping.md

 PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrNetworkMapping -Name $NetworkMapName -PrimaryNetwork $PrimaryNetwork -RecoveryNetwork $RecoveryNetwork
 ```

+Starts the network mapping creation operation using the specified name, primary and recovery networks, and returns an ASR job to track the operation.

 ### Example 2
 ```
-PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrNetworkMapping -AzureToAzure -Name "mappingName" -PrimaryFabric $AzureFabric
+PS C:\> $currentJob = New-AzureRmRecoveryServicesAsrNetworkMapping -AzureToAzure -Name "mappingName" -PrimaryFabric $AzureFabric `
  -PrimaryAzureNetworkId $AzureNetworkId -RecoveryFabric $RecoveryAzureFabric -RecoveryAzureNetworkId $RecoveryNetworkId
 ```

-Starts the network mapping creation operation using the specified name, primary and recovery networks, and returns an ASR job to track the operation.
+Starts the network mapping for creation operation using the specified name, primary and recovery networks, and returns an ASR job to track the operation(Azure to Azure scenario).

 ## PARAMETERS